A library for making Promises more friendly, fluent, and fun(ctional).

 won't release Zalgo,

-or as a convinent way to build a FunPromise
+or as a convinent way to build a FunPromise off of an async function.

 .tap((value) => debug("Value from someExpensiveOperation", value))